Mrsebastino/Recipe-Book-App/README.md

 ---
 1. As a user, i want to be able to view and access recipes.

-2. As a user i want to add recipes.
+2. As a user i want to add and recipes.

 3. As a user i want to edit recipes.

 4. As a user i want an easy website to add my recipes.

-5. As a user i want to view equipment i might need.
+5. As a user i want to view equipments that i might need.
 ### UI
 ---
 The website is kept simple and low profile to avoid unnecessary distraction